 You state on the website that Iron Art started in 1959, but I just received a catalog stating “1954-1955 Catalog” on the front page, as well as on the price list.
 The date on this catalog would seem to be in line with the 1955 purchase of the building you mention on the webpage.
 This catalog is both smaller in size and with fewer pages than the other two catalogs I have.
 It does not look like they were in full production yet.

 My reply: Russell, thank you for your comments.
 For my first book (2004) I corresponded with the late Phillipsburg historian Ronald Wynkoop, who interviewed people in the area to compile a history of the Iron Art Company.
 This is his research, an excerpt from my first book (2004):

 The Phillipsburg property initially was the site of the Canavan Coal Company from 1928 to 1955.
 An active railroad spur led up to the building, presumably to transport coal.
 In 1955 the property was sold to Melvin Friedman and John Zawarski, who together established the Iron Art Company.
 A finishing and distribution center, located at 1400 3rd Avenue, Phillipsburg, was added in 1956.
 Apparently, no casting was ever performed at this location; operations included light assembly, dip painting, and drip-drying of ornamental iron objects.

 The date 1959 is incorrect for the founding of Iron Art; my error.
-I have updated this blog to reflect that Iron Art was incorporated in 1955.
+I’ve updated this blog entry to reflect that Iron Art was doing business as early as 1954.
 That will align with your 1954-55 catalog and another small (5.5 x 8.5″) Iron Art catalog I have, dated 1957-1958.
 Thanks for contacting me!

 Clicking the first image will open a Slideshow.
 There are controls at the bottom of each screen to enlarge the image to full resolution.
 Click again (+) to zoom in.